Window Replacement Cost Calculator

 Composite Window Costs

-Composite window costs range from $400 to $1,200 fully installed for a normal sized opening.
-Composite windows are more expensive than vinyl window costs and are generally more of a mixed bag overall - meaning some composites are excellent, while others leave something to be desired.
+Composite window costs range from $700 to $2,600 fully installed for a normal sized opening.
+Additionally, these windows are more expensive than vinyl window costs and are generally more of a mixed bag overall.
+Basically, some composites are excellent, while others leave something to be desired.

 Aluminum Windows

-Aluminum window costs range from $350 to $1,100 full installed for a normal sized opening.
-Thermally broken aluminum windows are an excellent choice for very hot climates due to their exceptional strength.
+Aluminum window costs range from $1,100 to $2,200 full installed for a normal sized opening.
+Additionally, thermally broken aluminum windows are an excellent choice for very hot climates due to their exceptional strength.
 However, they are bad choices for cold climates due to their lack of energy efficiency.

 Window Glass Prices